kallakata/kallakata/README.md

 * **Python**
 * **C#**

-Lately, I have been dabbling in LLMs, MCPs, agents and various local machine learning models, as well as the whole ecosystem and different workflows around it.
+Lately, I have been dabbling in LLMs, MCPs, agents and various local machine learning models, as well as the surrounding ecosystem and different workflows around it.

 ______________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________